ToMax446/Flush-Reload-Attack/readme.md

 ## Results
 When I tested the script for the last time it ran for about 22.5 minutes resulting in avarage of 0.6901 accuracy over 10 runs which was lower than I exptected but I was using a VM which adds noise to the measurement of the cache.
-It can be optimized by using a Linux machine, and changing the time and the ==DELTA==.
+It can be optimized by using a Linux machine, and changing the time and the `DELTA`.

 ## Activation